IKIM-Essen/ClusterDocs/docs/course/class-15-data-lifecycle.md

 # Class 15: manage the research data lifecycle

-Research data needs a plan before it needs an archive.
-This class connects the decisions made during acquisition and analysis with retention, reuse, publication, archiving, and defensible deletion.
+Research data needs a plan before an instrument creates the first file.
+This class follows data from instrument acquisition into an approved RCC project, through analysis and validation, and into a verified Coscine archive set.
+It connects every technical copy to ownership, access, retention, reuse, and defensible deletion decisions.

 It is for researchers, project owners, data stewards, laboratory staff, and technical staff who need to decide what happens to data when active RCC work